digidaniel-tech/homelab/docs/talos/proxmox-vm/How-to-install-vm.md

 Here we specify what nodes we want to apply this configuration to, here we could add multiple nodes if we wanted to setup an HA cluster but that is out of scope for this guide.

 `--file`
-This specifies what configuration file to use when running the command here we can see that we are using an configuration file from the folder _out that we generated previously and it is also using the configuration for the controlplanes.
+This specifies what configuration file to use when running the command here we can see that we are using an configuration file from the directory `_out` that we generated previously and it is also using the configuration for setting up control planes.

 Now that we have run this command we can see in the console on Proxmox for the control plane VM that the state say's "Installing" once this is done it will get restarted.

-Once the VM has restarted and we are back in the console we can see that the state says "Booting", if we wait nothing changes and that is okay because there are still some things that needs to be done and we get to that soon.
+Once the VM has restarted and we are back in the console we can see that the state says `Booting`, if we keep wait nothing will change and that is okay because there are still some things that needs to be done and we get to that soon, so let's leave the control plane for now.

 ## Setup the worker node